Help Docs

 8. Recheck your entries and click Discover.

-Add the whole VPN for monitoring
+Adding the entire VPN for monitoring

 Follow the steps below to add a network for monitoring: